IBM/websphere-api-connect/README.md

 In the new window that opens, you can edit who can view your APIs and who can subscribe to your API Plans.
 For this example, use the defaults and click **Publish**.

 Congratulation.
 You API is published.
 Now explore the API Connect Developer Portal like consumers of your API do.
-Go to `https://<app_name>.mybluemix.net/ibm/api/docs/apiconnect` and click **API Products**.
+Go to your **Portal URL** and click **API Products**.

 Now you can go to your API and try it out at the API Connect Developer Portal.